wazum/thumb-hash/README.md

 - **Scheduler support** — Run batch processing as scheduled tasks
 - **Minified JavaScript** — Ready-to-use decoder included

+## FAQ

+- **Does this slow down my site?** No. The hash is embedded as a tiny string — there are no extra requests.
+Images load as usual; users just see a better preview.
+- **What if JavaScript is disabled?** Images still load normally.
+The JS only paints the blurred background until the image finishes loading.
+- **Does this replace lazy loading?** No. Keep using `loading="lazy"` (or your lazy‑loading library).
+ThumbHash complements it by filling the visual gap with a matching preview while the image is deferred.
+- **Does this affect SEO or accessibility?** No. Your `alt` text, dimensions and markup remain unchanged; placeholders help prevent layout shifts that can harm Core Web Vitals.
+- **Which image types are supported?** JPEG, PNG, GIF by default; you can adjust allowed MIME types.
+Works regardless of your output format (e.g., WebP/AVIF delivery).
+- **Will it work with cropped images and variants?** Yes.
+Every processed variant gets its own accurate placeholder.
+- **Can I turn it off for certain folders?** Yes.
+Use configuration to exclude folders for original files while still handling processed variants.

 ## Installation

 ```bash